 Tziporah Wiesel Fellow Dr. Julia Creet

 Dr. Julia Creet is associate professor of English, York University (Canada).
 She earned her PhD in history of consciousness from the University of California, Santa Cruz, in May 1995.
 Dr. Creet possesses linguistic skills in French and Hungarian in addition to being a native English speaker.
-While in residence in the Center for Advanced Holocaust Studies, Dr. Creet will work on her project, “Hungary, Silence and Memory: A Microhistory of the György Family.”
+While in residence in the Center for Advanced Holocaust Studies, Dr. Creet conducted research on her project, “Hungary, Silence and Memory: A Microhistory of the György Family.”

 Dr. Creet has numerous published works to her credit, including Memory and Migration: Interdisciplinary Approaches to Memory Studies (2011), which she co-edited with Andreas Kitzmann.
 She has also published several book chapters, including: “The House of Terror and the Holocaust Museum: Memorializing Hate in Post-89 Hungary,” in European Cultural Memory Post-89 (2012), eds.
 Conny Mithander, John Sundholm, and Adrian Velicu; and “On the Sidewalk: Testimony and Gesture,” in Memory, Haunting, Discourse (2005), eds.
 Maria Holmgren Troy and Elisabeth Wennö.
 Dr. Creet has written several articles published in scholarly journals, including: “Transnational Archives: The Canadian Case,” in Journal of Aesthetics and Culture (2011); and “Calling on Witnesses: Testimony and the Deictic,” in Journal of Aesthetics and Culture (2009).
 Recent lectures given by Dr. Creet include: “H.G.
 Adler’s The Journey and the Literary Deictic,” at the H.G.
 Adler, Life, Literature, and Legacy Centre for Jewish Studies in 2012; “Deportation, Divorce, and Disavowal: The Anti-Romantic Correspondence of Magda and Imre Farkas,”for the Social Science Historical Association in 2011; “Provocation and Reconciliation: Imagined Memories of the 20th Century,” at the 2011 Memory, Mediation, Remediation Conference; and “Testimony of the Deictic,” at the 2010 Congress of the Social Sciences and the Humanities.